InfinityBowman/new-portfolio/src/posts/corates.md

 - D1 is used as a SQLite relational store for cross-project data such as users and billing information.
 - R2 stores larger assets such as PDFs and images.

+The system is fully multi-tenant, with project data isolated per organization.
 This combination allows collaborative state to live close to users while still remaining consistent and durable.

 ### Real-Time Collaboration with CRDTs